 If all else fails, you can always use plasterboard to achieve perfectly smooth walls without the mess.
 Plasterboard is particularly useful for older buildings with uneven walls.

 Fitting plasterboard isn’t too difficult and is something anyone can achieve.
-However, there are many steps involved, especially if you have to build stud walls from scratch!
+However, many steps are involved, especially if you have to build stud walls from scratch!

 Note: Plasterboarding is often referred to as ‘dry lining’.
 This name is used to distinguish between traditional plastering (aka wet plastering) and plasterboarding (aka dry lining).
 I.e. The former is a ‘wet’ mixture while the latter is a ‘dry’ board.